markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass (CI should take care of this, once in place).
 - [ ] All lint checks pass (CI should take care of this, once in place).
 - Tests
-  - [ ] Test(s) exist to ensure functionaly works (if no new tests added, list which tests cover this funcitonality).
+  - [ ] Test(s) exist to ensure functionality works (if no new tests added, list which tests cover this functionality).
   - [ ] No tests required for this PR.
-- If release:
+- [ ] Is release:
   - [ ] Version in `package.json` has been updated (see [RELEASE.md](RELEASE.md)).
   - [ ] The `marked.min.js` has been updated; or,
   - [ ] release does not change library.